yaxianfan/ign-gazebo/tutorials/distributed_simulation.md

 ### Distribution

-After discovery, the `NetworkManager` and `SyncManager` work to distribute performers across the network graph.
-Each performer specified in the SDF file gets assigned to a network secondary.
+After discovery, the `NetworkManager` and `SyncManager` work to distribute performers across the network graph according to the levels they're in.
 If there are more performers than secondaries, then some secondaries will receive multiple performers.
+On the other hand, if performers are located in less levels than secondaries, some secondaries will be left idle.

+Performers are assigned to secondaries through the `/<namespace>/affinity` topic.

-When a secondary is assigned a performer, it is marked as active and not static (dynamic) in the physics simulation environment.
-For unassigned performers, they are treated as static objects at this point.
+When a secondary is assigned a performer, the performer's state is transfered to the secondary.
+Performers not assigned to a secondary are removed from it.

 The primary performs no physics simulation at this point.

 ### Stepping

-At the beginning of each simulation step, the simulation primary sends the current iteration, step size, and simulation clock time.
+At the beginning of each simulation step, the simulation primary sends the current iteration, step size, and simulation clock time on the `/step` topic.

-Each secondary then proceeds to simulate that iteration, and sends the results back to the simulation primary.
-Each secondary then sends an additional `ack` signal back to the simulation primary to indicate that the current iteration is done.
+Each secondary then proceeds to simulate that iteration, and sends the results back to the simulation primary through the `pose_update` topic (temporary).
+Each secondary then sends an additional `ack` signal back to the simulation primary to indicate that the current iteration is done, this is done through topic `/<namespace>/stepAck`.

 Once all secondary `ack` signals have been received, the primary allows simulation to continue to the next step.

 ### Interaction

-All interaction with the simulation environment happens via the primary.

-Play/pause and GUI functionality all work with the simulation primary instance.
+All interaction with the simulation environment should happen via the same topics that are used for non-distributed simulation, which should all be provided by the primary.
+Therefore, play/pause and GUI functionality all interact with the simulation primary instance, which in turn propagates the commands to the secondaries.